Abscess: Incision and drainage

-The abscess should be inspected to identify if foreign objects are the cause, which may require their removal.
+The abscess should be inspected to see if foreign objects are the cause, which may require their removal.
 If foreign objects are not the cause, incising and draining the abscess is standard treatment.
 In most cases, a localized injection of lidocaine and epinephrine precedes the incision, to suppress pain.

 Antibiotics

-Most people who have an uncomplicated skin abscess should not use antibiotics.
-Antibiotics in addition to standard incision and drainage is recommended in persons with severe abscesses, many sites of infection, rapid disease progression, the presence of cellulitis, symptoms indicating bacterial illness throughout the body, or a health condition causing immunosuppression.
+Most people with an uncomplicated skin abscess should not use antibiotics.
+Antibiotics in addition to standard incision and drainage are recommended in persons with severe abscesses, many sites of infection, rapid disease progression, the presence of cellulitis, symptoms indicating bacterial illness throughout the body, or a health condition causing immunosuppression.
 People who are very young or very old may also need antibiotics.
 If the abscess does not heal only with incision and drainage, or if the abscess is in a place that is difficult to drain, such as the face, hands, or genitals, then antibiotics may be indicated.

 In those cases of abscess which do require antibiotic treatment, Staphylococcus aureus bacteria are a common cause and an anti-staphylococcus antibiotic such as flucloxacillin or dicloxacillin is used.
-The Infectious Diseases Society of America advises that the draining of an abscess is not enough to address community-acquired methicillin-resistant Staphylococcus aureus (MRSA), and in those cases, traditional antibiotics may be ineffective.
+The Infectious Diseases Society of America advises that the draining of an abscess is not enough to address community-acquired methicillin-resistant Staphylococcus aureus (MRSA).
+In those cases, traditional antibiotics may be ineffective.
 Alternative antibiotics effective against community-acquired MRSA often include clindamycin, doxycycline, minocycline, and trimethoprim-sulfamethoxazole.
 The American College of Emergency Physicians advises that typical cases of abscess from MRSA get no benefit from having antibiotic treatment in addition to the standard treatment.

 Culturing the wound is not needed if standard follow-up care can be provided after the incision and drainage.
 Performing a wound culture is unnecessary because it rarely gives information that can be used to guide treatment.